 It is also evident that the distribution of updates across the set of announced prefixes and originating ASNs is far more skewed than IPv4.
 In the final two weeks of 2019, the 50 most unstable IPv6 prefixes accounted for some 20% of the total update volume, and the 50 most unstable Origin ASNs accounted for some 54% of the updates.
 The distribution of updates is shown in Figures 11 and 12.

 It is not immediately obvious why IPv6 has this higher instability component than IPv4.
 A concern is that this instability remains a persistent condition as the IPv6 network continues to grow, which would create a routing environment that would impose a higher processing overhead than we had anticipated, with its attendant pressures on BGP processing capabilities in the network.

 Instability and topology

-A related picture is shown in the distribution of AS adjacencies counts in the IPv4 network (Figure 14).
-Only 14 networks have more than 100 AS adjacencies that are advertised the transit network.
-This is consistent with a network that is composed of a relatively small set of transit ‘connectors’ and a far larger set of stub networks that attach themselves into this core.
+A related picture is shown in the distribution of AS adjacencies counts in the V4 network (Figure 14).
+Only 14 networks have more than 100 AS adjacencies that are advertised in to the transit network.
+This is consistent with a network that is composed of a relatively small set of transit “connectors” and a far larger set of stub networks that attach themselves into this core.

-A similar picture exists in IPv6 (Figure 15) of a relatively stable average AS path length, and there is a similar picture of AS Adjacency distribution (Figure 16).
-In the case of IPv6, there are other factors that appear to influence the overall stability of IPv6.
+A similar picture exists in IPv6 (Figure 15) of a relatively stable average AS path length, and there is a similar picture of AS adjacencies distribution (Figure 16).
+In the case of IPv6, other factors appear to influence its overall stability.

 These profiles of topology would support a conclusion that the IPv4 and IPv6 BGP system should behave in a reasonably similar manner, yet IPv6 is visibly less stable.